DaemonEngine/DaemonGitTools/README.md

 ```

-Checkout all modules using `unvanquished/0.51.1` tag when possible and print them:
+Checkout all modules using the `unvanquished/0.51.1` tag when possible and print them:

 ```sh